What Is EGTRRA?:

 How Did EGTRRA Affect the Economy?:

-.
+However, it hurt the economy by dramatically decreasing government revenues.
+This increased each year’s annual deficit, and thereby the U.S. debt.
+This debt puts downward pressure on the value of the dollar.
 To help the economy the most, the Bush tax cuts should have been designed to expire in 2003.
 Most recessions only last 18 months, so the stimulus would have done its job by then.
 Legislators should have rescinded the tax cuts when the economy was booming.
-Higher taxes would have slowed spending, helping to prevent the housing boom that ultimately led to the Great Recession
+Higher taxes would have slowed spending, helping to prevent the housing boom that ultimately led to the Great Recession.